krisk0/razin/README.rst

 For now, I offer

-  a) A subroutine to calculate HNF of a square integer matrice with low determinant;
+  a) A subroutine to calculate HNF of a square integer matrice with low determinant *faster than Sage method doing the same*;
   b) Python binding to some methods of FLINT;
   c) some algorithms benchmarks (such as determinant, linear equations solver)